 Colleges do not see these scores, so they are just for students to gain testing experience and identify what areas they need to work on before they take the SAT.
 The test consists of three sections – Math, Critical Reading, and Writing Skills.
 The test is under three hours long, and there is no essay.
 It is offered in October each year, and homeschoolers register through their local public or private school.
 Costs vary slightly as schools can charge an administrative fee, but the total cost will be under $20.

 Advanced Placement (AP)

-Most exams are a combination of multiple choice and written response.
-Homeschoolers can use AP tests to provide evidence of academic achievement which can be especially important for colleges with selective admissions.
+Most exams are a combination of multiple-choice and written responses.
+Homeschoolers can use AP tests to provide evidence of academic achievement, which is especially important for colleges with selective admissions.
 Also, some colleges will provide college credit for higher scores on the test.
-Homeschoolers make take an AP class online or they may self study for APs.
+Homeschoolers make take an AP class online, or they may self study for APs.

 The College Level Examination Program (CLEP)

-CLEP exams offered through the College Board.
-These tests are meant to demonstrate college level equivalency knowledge in subject areas.
-33 exams are offered in five subject areas.
+CLEP exams are offered through the College Board.
+These tests are meant to demonstrate college-level equivalency knowledge in subject areas.
+Thirty-four exams are offered in five subject areas.
 Some colleges will accept scores on these exams as the basis for granting college credit.
-CLEP tests, with some exceptions, are all multiple choice exams offered on the computer.
+CLEP tests, with some exceptions, are all multiple-choice exams offered on the computer.